mart8ins/mart8ins/README.md

 # Hello there! 👋

-My name is Martins Meisters ( [see also in LinkedIn](https://www.linkedin.com/in/martinsmeisters/) ).
+My name is Martins Meisters and i am a C#/.NET Full-stack software developer ( [see also in LinkedIn](https://www.linkedin.com/in/martinsmeisters/) )

-I am a self-taught programmer who currently works professionally as .Net developer.
-Before career in software development as .Net developer i spent a lot of time in self study and have also some knowledge in following technologies:
+I am a hardworking, detail-oriented professional with a strong sense of responsibility.
+I approach tasks with efficiency and maintain an organized work environment.
+Driven by a passion for personal growth and excellence, I continually strive to deliver high-quality results.
+With extensive experience in the sales industry, both in retail and e-commerce, I have developed excellent communication skills, enabling me to understand client needs and provide effective solutions.
+Through self-study, I gained hands-on experience in coding, particularly within the JavaScript ecosystem (React, Express.js), which led to my transition into a professional software development role.
+Currently, I specialize in .NET development using C# programming language.

 ### Have experience using:  <br>

-👇 Html  <br>
+👇 Html  <br>👉 Css  <br>👉 Sass  <br>
-👉 Css  <br>
-👉 Sass  <br>
 👉 Javascript  <br>
 👉 TS  <br>
 👉 ReactJS  <br>